KUSH328/Handwritten-Text-Recognition/README.md

 # Handwritten-Text-Recognition
 Handwritten Text Recognition (HTR) is a technology that uses machine learning algorithms to convert written or hand-drawn text into digital text.
+This technology is used in a variety of applications, such as handwriting recognition for digital devices, handwriting-to-text conversion for document scanning, and signature recognition for secure electronic transactions.

+HTR systems typically involve several stages, including preprocessing, segmentation, feature extraction, and recognition.
+Preprocessing may involve image enhancement, deskewing, and binarization, to prepare the image for further analysis.
+Segmentation is the process of dividing the image into individual characters or words.
+Feature extraction involves identifying and extracting relevant features of the image, such as the shape, size, and position of the characters.
+Recognition is the final stage, where the system compares the extracted features to those in a reference database and makes a prediction of the character or word.

+HTR technology is constantly improving, with advances in machine learning techniques such as deep learning and neural networks, which have led to significant improvements in recognition accuracy.